rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

     You may choose any type for the right operand (not just integers), because you control the implementation.

+   This rule is a less strict but undecidable version of `Do not shift an expression by a negative number of bits or by greater than or equal to the number of bits that exist in the operand`.
+   All code that complies with that rule also complies with this rule.

     This rule is based on The CERT C Coding Standard Rule `INT34-C. Do not shift an expression by a negative number of bits or by greater than or equal to the number of bits that exist in the left operand <https://wiki.sei.cmu.edu/confluence/x/ItcxBQ>`_.